EN DE

 Warranty Status

-Factory warranty (3 years/unlimited km) Expired on all Z3s
+Factory warranty (2 years) Expired on all Z3 models

 This report is for informational purposes only and does not constitute professional advice.
 Estimates may be inaccurate.
 Always have a qualified specialist inspect the vehicle before purchase.
 We accept no liability for decisions made based on this information.